R U C K E R S P A P E R S

 Because the wood of the block is cut plankwise, the cutter has to pull the knife toward himself.
 The technique of wood engraving was a later development and is done on end-grain boxwood using a graver pushed away from the cutter who is making the block.
 During printing the part of the block cut away is not inked, and the pattern printed results from ink transferred from the uncut flat sections of the block onto the paper.
 Obviously the patterns consisting of a black background with the pattern in white were quicker to cut than the corresponding negative pattern since less wood had to be cut away, and this may explain the rather large numbers of this type of 'black' patterns in existence.

-In order to make an accurate copy of the Flemish paper designs I first of all photographed the original papers in situ on the original instruments with a ruler included in the photograph as a reference to get the scale and size of the papers correct.
-With the negative reversed and, using the scaled ruler as a basis of the size of the original, I got a full-scale mirror image print of each of the patterns.
-In fact I made the image slightly less than full-scale to allow for the eventual expansion of the paper when it was glued onto the block and further when the paper was glued in place in the instrument.
+In order to make an accurate copy of the Flemish paper designs I first of all photographed the original papers in situ on the original instruments, and with a ruler included in the photograph as a reference to get the scale and size of the papers correct.
+With the negative reversed and, using the scaled ruler as a basis to give the size of the original, I got a full-scale mirror image print of each of the patterns.
+In fact I made the image slightly less than full-scale to allow for the eventual expansion of the photographic paper when it was glued onto the block used for cutting, and further when the paper was glued in place in the instrument.
 The photographic image was glued onto a carefully-prepared piece of perfectly flat, plank-sawn lime using water-soluble glue.

 When cutting the block it was necessary to angle the cut so that the process of cutting the fine detail determined both the edge of the pattern and also cut away the wood underneath at one and the same time.
 This meant that if the photographic paper was thick then the edge of the cut in the wood was slightly displaced from the edge of the cut at the top surface of the photographic paper because of parallax.
 To reduce the parallax effect I used a special 'air mail' photographic paper that was very thin.
 Even so the pattern often had to be cut out additionally by a small amount so that the small details were of the same 'weight' on the new block as on the original designs on the instruments.